ocwilsonchow/react-firebase-todo-app/README.md

 > NOTE - You will need to refer to https://github.com/dented-academy/api-todos for the API Doc

+> NOTE - Remember that all the links have to be `react-router components`

 ## Part 1 - Navbar
 ![img](https://i.imgur.com/Lgoe5lp.png)
 ![img](https://i.imgur.com/PeipJdP.png)